Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

-\textbf{\texorpdfstring{$\Lambda$}{Lambda}-pair spin correlations.} The direction of $\mathcal{P}_{\text{ini}}$ in spin space is random from event to event.
-As a consequence, the global polarization of produced hadrons measured with respect to a fixed laboratory axis vanishes after event averaging, and observables that are linear in the polarization are blind to the fluctuations of interest.
-One therefore needs an observable that is sensitive to $\mathcal{P}^2$ rather than to $\mathcal{P}$ itself.
+\textbf{\texorpdfstring{$\Lambda$}{Lambda}-pair spin correlations.} The direction of $\mathcal{P}_{\rm ini}$ is random from event to event.
+Consequently, the global polarization with respect to a fixed laboratory axis vanishes after event averaging, and observables linear in $\mathcal{P}$ are blind to the fluctuations of interest.
+Unlike conventional global-polarization measurements that probe the mean $\langle\mathcal{P}\rangle$ (often discussed in connection with thermal vorticity and shear), we focus on event-by-event fluctuations quantified by $\langle\mathcal{P}^2\rangle$, accessible through two-particle spin correlations.
+One therefore needs an observable sensitive to $\mathcal{P}^2$ rather than $\mathcal{P}$.

 Ref.~\cite{Giacalone:2025} proposed to access initial spin fluctuations via spin correlations of pairs of $\Lambda$ hyperons reconstructed in the final state.
 Owing to the parity-violating weak decay $\Lambda\to p\pi^-$, the distribution of the decay proton direction $\hat{\mathbf{p}}_p$ in the $\Lambda$ rest frame is correlated with the $\Lambda$ polarization vector $\mathbf{P}$ as